- We enable you to spread out payments over time and remove the large upfront cost of equipment purchases

 REQUEST A LEASE ESTIMATE

 Fluorescence refers to the emission of light due to the absorption of light.
 When a fluorescent material is exposed to electromagnetic radiation, it absorbs that radiation and re-emits some of it.
 The time difference, less than a millisecond, between when the organic or inorganic object absorbs the radiation and emits it is short due to the photons’ inherent absorption and emission time.
-The object will stop fluorescing once it stops being hit by radiation.
+The object will stop emitting fluorescent light once it stops being hit by radiation.
 When the materials continue to emit light after the source of the radiation has gone it is called phosphorescence.
 The re-emitted light from fluorescent objects has lower energy and thus a lower wavelength signature, making it exploitable in different analytical techniques.
 An example of fluorescence can be seen when one uses a blacklight and previously unseen colors suddenly are illuminated.
-Other common examples of fluorescences are minerals and various other bioluminescent animals and plants like algae, fish, or insects.
+Other common examples of fluorescence include minerals and various bioluminescent animals and plants like algae, fish, and insects.